10. Assessing the effect of a new Light Rail Transit line in the Tel-Aviv Metropolitan Area

 10.6.
 Compare accessibility maps

-The overall goal of our exemplary study is to assess the effects of the Red LRT line.
-After the accessibility maps are constructed, we can compare the maps before and after the line was established.
-To remind, the Accessibility Calculator provides three measures of difference:
+The primary objective of this exemplary study is to assess the systemic effects of the new Red LRT line.
+Now that individual accessibility maps have been generated, we can directly compare the networks before and after the line was established.
+The Accessibility Calculator provides three specific measures of difference for this comparison: Ratio: Result_1/Result_2, Difference: Result_1 - Result_2 and Relative difference: [(Result_1 - Result_2)/Result 2].
+For each of these three measures, the plugin generates the primary difference map alongside two supplementary maps:

-Our first question is “Whether the Red Line increased the accessibility for Gesher visitors who arrive by public transport?”
-To answer, we compare schedule-based maps of to-accessibility to Gesher at 20:00 for the years 2024 and 2018, calculating the travel time difference:
+Our first question is: “Did the Red LRT line increase accessibility for visitors arriving at the Gesher Theater by public transport?”
+To answer this, we compare the schedule-based TO-accessibility maps for Gesher (for a 20:00 arrival) between the years 2024 and 2018.
+We calculate the travel time difference using the formula:

 10.6.2.
 Compare fixed-time and schedule-based accessibility

-To assess the effect of the schedule-based view of accessibility let us compare the schedule-based and fixed-time 2024 to-accessibility maps for the Gesher visitors, for the performance starting at 20:00.
-Figure 19 presents maps of the travel time difference:
+To evaluate the specific impact of the schedule-based routing model, let us compare the schedule-based and fixed-time TO-accessibility maps for Gesher visitors (2024 network, 20:00 arrival).
+Figure 15 maps the travel time difference using the following formula: